Save the Mothers

 After graduation, these TBAs return home and become advocates, facilitating discussions on women’s health in their villages and sharing the life-saving information that they learned with other traditional birthing attendants in their area.
 We continue by tracking graduates’ progress, deliveries, testimonies, and challenges.
 The program also includes a series of in-person follow-ups to conduct refresher trainings and facilitate community outreach by providing mobile maternal/fetal health clinics in remote areas of Maasailand.

 Baby Salepo arrived at Neema Village at two days old.
 When they arrived, Ngoije told the story of what happened to the mother.
-Ngoije correctly diagnosed that retained placenta had been the problem, told Mercy how she would have resolved the issue had she been there, and said that she was sad because she knew the mother should not have died.
-Kassie and Mercy were both saddened to know that this mom could have been saved if we had gotten there sooner with the training.
+Ngoije correctly diagnosed that retained placenta had been the problem, told us how she would have resolved the issue had she been there, and said that she was sad because she knew the mother should not have died.
+We were saddened to know that this mom could have been saved if we had gotten there sooner with the training.

 Meanwhile, the same day we learned that another TBA, Nalepo, from class one had been called about a mother that was in trouble after delivery and the attending TBA (who had not been in Save the Mothers) did not know what to do to help her.
 After talking on the phone about the problem, Nalepo knew the mother had a retained placenta and told the family to get her to the clinic and she would meet them there.
 When they arrived at the clinic, the doctor on duty saw that retained placenta was the issue but told the family that he did not know what to do to solve the problem.
 Nalepo explained to the doctor that the placenta needed to be manually evacuated.
 After she explained, the doctor called the nurses to glove her and our TBA performed the manual evacuation procedures she learned in class at Neema Village.
 A few hours later, the family, baby, and mother all left the clinic perfectly fine.
 They left one shocked but happy doctor and staff at the clinic.